codewithzac/gtm-consent-for-cookieconsent/README.md

 4. Enter `consent_update` into the **Event name** box
 5. Click the **Save** button at the top-right

-## Create Consent Type variable and trigger *(optional)*
+## Create Consent Type variable and All Pages - Explicit Consent trigger *(optional)*
-If you have tags that need to behave differently for default consent vs. consent updates, you'll need to create a **Custom JavaScript** variable and trigger.
+If you have tags that need to behave differently on page load for default consent vs. consent updates (typically needed if the default consent is granted, but you only want to fire a tag if the user actually saves that preference as well) - you'll need to create a **Custom JavaScript** variable and trigger.
 Sadly, this doesn't work in a template, as it reads the `google_tag_data` global object.
 ### Variable
 1. Navigate to the **Variables** menu
 2. In the **User-Defined Variables** section, click the **New** button